THE BASICS ---

 • Sky-High or Under-the-Sea Proposals – Unique proposals utilizing drones or taking place on a snorkeling trip or SCUBA dive can be amazing, but if the ring is accidentally dropped, it may never be found again.
 It would be best to stick to dry land, or else use a stand-in ring instead of an antique ring for this type of unusual marriage proposal.

 Ultimately, how you propose is up to you, and you’ll want to make it a memorable, romantic, exciting moment for both you and that special someone.
-By taking care to safeguard an antique engagement ring and ensure it looks its best at that heartfelt moment, you’re sure to have an amazing proposal that showcases an amazing ring for an amazing relationship.
+By taking care to safeguard an antique engagement ring, understanding it's history and ensure it looks its best at that heartfelt moment, you’re sure to have an amazing proposal that showcases an amazing ring for an amazing relationship.